What is a commercial lease?

 Rent is usually paid quarterly or monthly in advance, sometimes with penalties for late payments.

-Leases often specify rent reviews every 3–5 years, and sometimes rents may only increase, not decrease.
+Leases often specify rent reviews every three to five years, and sometimes rents may only increase, not decrease.

-Sometimes landlords offer rent-free periods to incentivise tenants to enter leases, or to compensate for necessary repairing obligations.
+Sometimes landlords offer rent-free periods to encourage tenants to enter leases or to compensate for necessary repairing obligations.

 How much rent you pay depends on a few factors.
 These include the property’s size, location, and condition, as well as the state of the property market.